 Capital expenditure is not shown in the Comprehensive Income and Expenditure Statement but is budgeted for and reported separately.
-The capital programme for 2015/16 was £6.128m which together with a number of carry-forward schemes totalling £9.109m.
+The capital programme for 2016/17 was £3.236m which together with a number of carry-forward schemes and in year funding totalled £16.878m.
 The table below shows the final capital position at year-end for each service area.